 TASKS: 1.
 Review 10 CFR 55.41 and 55.43 to familiarize yourself with the regulatory basis for the site-specific written examination (in contrast to the GFE) and the content differences between the RO and SRO exams.

-Review the written examination development guidance in ES-401 of NUREG-1021 to gain an understanding of the requirements for preparing a valid and unbiased examination outline, implementing the outline using a combination of bank, modified, and new questions, and reviewing the outline and the draft examination to ensure quality.
+Review the written examination development guidance in ES-401 and ES-401N of NUREG-1021 to gain an understanding of the requirements for preparing a valid and unbiased examination outline, implementing the outline using a combination of bank, modified, and new questions, and reviewing the outline and the draft examination to ensure quality.

 Review Appendix B of NUREG-1021 to reinforce the principles and guidelines for developing psychometrically sound multiple-choice questions.